 - Parkinson’s disease

-- you experience excessive sweating that has occurred for at least six months without an apparent reason
+- excessive sweating that has occurred for at

-- your sweat occurs on both sides of your body in roughly the same amount
+- sweat that occurs on both sides of your body in

-- your sweating interferes with your daily activities
+- sweating that interferes with your daily

-- you started sweating excessively when you were younger
+- sweating excessively began when you were younger

 - you do not sweat in your sleep